containers/gvisor-tap-vsock/README.md

 Compared to libslirp, gvisor-tap-vsock brings a configurable DNS server and dynamic port forwarding.

-It can be used with Qemu, Hyperkit, Hyper-V and User Mode Linux.
+It can be used with QEMU, Hyperkit, Hyper-V and User Mode Linux.

 ## Build